2020 Stuttgart riot: Suspects

 During the night, 24 suspects were apprehended, of which 14 were less than 21 years old and 7 were under 18.
 Half the apprehended were German citizens, of which 3 had a migration background (German: Migrationshintergrund) meaning at least one of their parents were not born as German citizens.
 The others originated from a number of countries: Somalia, Bosnia and Afghanistan.

-On the 14th July police apprehended two further people suspected in having taken part in the violence and plunder.
+On 14 July, police apprehended two further people suspected in having taken part in the violence and plunder.

 At the beginning of November, 100 suspects were identified.
 83 of these 100 suspects have a migration background.
 Several of the suspects were refugees.

 Criminal investigation

 According to police, extreme left activists obstructed the investigations by the police, who had asked the public for video recordings during the riots.
 The activists responded by flooding the police website with 7500 videos, unrelated to the Stuttgart riot, totalling more than 100GB to the police website to overload.
 The videos did not overload the police server but would waste police time as they had to be investigated.

 The German police have made a number of suspect identifications using super recognisers.